Rishi-96/about/README.md

 <h2>About me</h2>

-I am Rishi Jain, currently pursuing B.tech in Computer Science and ebgineering from Walchand Institute of Technology Solapur.
+I am Rishi Jain, pursuing B.tech in Computer Science and engineering from Walchand Institute of Technology Solapur.
 I am very keen to learn new technologies and use them to either create something useful or improve the existing softwares.
 ⚡ Fun fact: I love to connect with people and learn about their journey, it helps me to open up my mind for different perspectives on various domains.
 💬 Ask me anything, I will be more than happy to help.